GeoSLAM is built for flexibility, take your point cloud to new places with any of the third party software below.

 ContextCapture is a reality modelling tool, allowing for the import of any point cloud and imagery data for the creation of high resolution reality meshes.
 These realistic meshes are accurate representation in 3D with high resolution RGB values of any scanned environment.
 By using GeoSLAM data in ContextCapture the users are able to create indoor reality meshes, which has been never possible before.

 Microstation is a 2D/3D software for designing building and infrastructure projects.
 It includes building information modelling (BIM) tools to document and assess any type of asset throughout its lifecycle.
-GeoSLAM solutions are often used in Microstation to assess the current stage of any built environment, update the design model, and generate BIM information.
-Microstation is also used extensively in the underground mining sector with GeoSLAM data, to understand grade-lines in 2D mine planning, and adherence of production to mine planning.
+GeoSLAM solutions are often used in Microstation in the underground mining sector and to assess the current stage of any built environment, update the design model, and generate BIM information.

-GeoSLAM data is exported from Hub in .csv format and imported into Deswik.
-With Hub’s adjust to control feature, users can easily georeference headings from known positions and map for analysis of overbreak, underbreak, undercutting and blast roughness calculations.
-This information is used within Deswik.Mapping to analyse headings and levels.
+With the GeoSLAM Connect stop-and-go georeferencing feature, users can easily georeference headings from known positions and map for analysis of overbreak, underbreak, undercutting and blast roughness calculations.
+This information is used within Deswik Mapping to analyse headings and levels.

-- Join point clouds with local geodata or classify and edit scans based on their geography and statistics.
+Outputs from GeoSLAM’s solutions can be input to Esri’s GIS programs and apps, including ArcPro, ArcDesktop, ArcGIS Online and ArcScene.
+Join point clouds with local geodata or classify and edit scans based on their geography and statistics.

 GeoSLAM are proud to be silver partners of Esri.

-MICROMINE is a detailed and diverse mining software that provides solutions including modelling, estimation, design, optimisation and scheduling.
-Once data is exported from Connect it can be imported into MICROMINE and easily converted into wireframes.
-These can be used in MICROMINE for further studies into volumetric slicing, over and underbreak analysis, geologic modelling, face mapping and many more.
-Learn more about GeoSLAM and MICROMINE below.
+Micromine is a detailed and diverse mining software that provides solutions including modelling, estimation, design, optimisation and scheduling.
+Once data is exported from Connect it can be imported into Micromine and easily converted into wireframes.
+These can be used in Micromine for further studies into volumetric slicing, over and underbreak analysis, geologic modelling, face mapping and many more.

 MineRP has a Spatial DB that uses GeoSLAM data to represent visually the real environment of the underground mine.
 The software uses other data layers to overlay information on the digital landscape for decision making and tracking.

-Pointerra provides a powerful cloud based solution for managing, visualizing, working in, analysing, using and sharing massive 3D point clouds and datasets.
-Pointerra allows users to simply visualize and interrogate GeoSLAM data from anywhere.
+Pointerra provides a powerful cloud based solution for managing, visualising, working in, analysing, using and sharing massive 3D point clouds and datasets.
+Pointerra allows users to simply visualise and interrogate GeoSLAM data from anywhere.